paulsmith/chicago_wards_and_precincts/README.md

 * [Download](https://paulsmith.github.io/chicago_wards_and_precincts/)

-These Chicago wards and precincts boundary shapefiles are effective as of early 2015.
-As of Thursday, February 26, 2015, the shapefiles on the City of Chicago’s data portal are stale—they are the boundaries from before the city council voted to redraw them in 2012.
+These Chicago wards and precincts boundary shapefiles are **effective as of 2015**.
+As of Thursday, February 26, 2015, the shapefiles on the [City of Chicago’s data portal](https://data.cityofchicago.org/) are stale—they are the boundaries from before the city council voted to redraw them in 2012.

 Source
 ------